gb-it/codejam-cap-nodejs/exercises/09/readme.md

 ![webapp directory](webapp-dir.png)

-:point_right: In this new `webapp/` directory, create a simple `Component.js` file with the following content:
+:point_right: In this new `webapp/` directory, create a simple `Component.js` file (note the capitalization) with the following content:

 ```js
 sap.ui.define(